Is Buying An Expensive Car Worth It?

 The True Cost of a New Car

-Instead of only looking at the sticker price for your potential vehicle, you need to calculate the true cost of owning a car.
+Instead of just considering the sticker price of your potential vehicle, you should also calculate the true cost of owning a car.
 Here are several “hidden costs” to consider.

 Auto Loan Interest